devilgate/TheFloowTest/ReadMe.md

 | `-bottom`           | Takes a number.
 Prints this many of the words with the lowest count, in ascending order.   |
 | `-more`             | If provided, some other statistics are printed.                                            |

-If you run multiple instances for parallel processing, you should only specify `-source` on one instance.
+You can run multiple instances for parallel processing.
+When you do, you should only specify `-source` on one instance.
 That one -- the "primary instance" -- will read the file and send its lines to a queue.
 Other instances will read the queue and do the counting.
 The primary instance will also process lines from the queue when it has finished reading the file.

 You can give any of `-top`, `-bottom` and `-more` on a separate run, without `-source`, to get a report on the current contents of the database.